Ritika8081/My-utility/README.md

 ```
  ## Features

-capitalizeFirstLetter(string)

-Capitalizes the first letter of a string.
+ `capitalizeFirstLetter`: Capitalizes the first letter of a string.

-isValidEmail(email)

-Checks if a string is a valid email address.
+- `isValidEmail`: Checks if a string is a valid email address.

-formatDate(date)

-Formats a Date object as "YYYY-MM-DD".
+- `formatDate`: Formats a Date object as "YYYY-MM-DD".
+- `generateRandomString`: Generates a random alphanumeric string of a specified length.
+- `isValidUrl`: Checks if a string is a valid URL.
+- `shuffleArray`: Shuffles the elements of an array.
+- `factorial`: Calculates the factorial of a number.
+- `getRandomInt`: Generates a random integer within a specified range.

 ## How It Helps